-We get asked “what is a Folk Practitioner?” on many occasions. we also get asked What is the difference between what you do and what a witch does?
+We get asked “what is a Folk Practitioner or what is folk magic?” on many occasions. we also get asked What is the difference between what you do and what a witch does?
+Is it witchcraft?
 Are you religious?
 Do you worship a lord and lady or speak to the de’il?
 Do you follow the immanent and emanant mysteries of your gods?
 Do you worship nature?
 Do you bang your drums and dance around ?

 This is no fault of anyone.
 Folk practices have been adopted in a lot of modern magico-religious approaches.
 This or course has caused a lot of confusion when discussing what folk practitioners do and how it differs from Wicca, Traditional Witchcraft, shamanism, Druidry etc. In my mind, the difference is really rather big.
 I’m writing this as a kind of FAQ to help explore some of the differences and why they are important and to maybe help those who don’t know.
 It’s by no means exhaustive and I invite comment on these ideas from others.